 - Deborah Yonick -May 12, 2022

-Published September 2020, BCG’s report on the hard luxury market shows that the market for secondhand hard luxury items, primarily watches and pre-owned/estate jewelry, is worth over $22 billion worldwide and growing annually at 8%, which is much faster than the luxury industry overall.
+Published in September 2020, the Boston Consulting Group's report on the hard luxury market found the secondhand market for watches and pre-owned/estate jewelry is worth over $22 billion worldwide — growing at 8% annually, significantly faster than the luxury industry overall.

-In a BCG survey of 12,000 luxury consumers from 10 countries conducted with Altagamma in 2020, 62% said they
+In a BCG survey of 12,000 luxury consumers from 10 countries, 62% said they would consider buying a secondhand luxury item

 - Deborah Yonick -May 02, 2022

-Diamond is the hardest mineral on the planet, so it’s no wonder it’s regarded as the ideal product for recycling.
-Because of its strength and durability, diamond can be used more than once without trace-of-wear.
+Diamond is the hardest mineral on the planet — so it's no wonder it's regarded as the ideal product for recycling.
+Because of its strength and durability, diamond can be used more than once without any trace of wear.
+Recycled diamonds offer the perfect story of sustainability, averting the need to mine or grow a new diamond while maintaining natural diamond's "forever" promise as a precious, finite gemstone.

 - Deborah Yonick -April 04, 2022